 Who it suits: families who value experiential learning, want a clearly articulated values culture, and are prepared for a competitive Reception admissions process in North Yorkshire.
 The key hurdle is admission rather than daily provision.

 The latest Ofsted inspection (December 2023, published January 2024) graded Wheatcroft Community Primary School Good, including Good early years provision.
-Academic outcomes show 70% reaching the expected standard in reading, writing and maths combined in 2024, above the England average of 62%.
+In the current Key Stage 2 dataset, 40% reached the expected standard in reading, writing and maths combined, with reading the stronger subject signal at 70% meeting the expected standard.

 Reception places are allocated through North Yorkshire’s coordinated admissions arrangements and oversubscription criteria.